flamelily-bluescsi/bluescsi/midi15.md

 A Type A 3.5mm TRS to DIN-5 MIDI adapter cable.
 15cm long

 * Type A MIDI
-* Extra cable for your PicoGUS or other sound card
+* Cable for your PicoGUS or other sound card

 {% include price.md %}